babakfp/talk-about-svelte/src/lib/README.md

 - I got blocked for a lifetime from Svlete Discord group.
 - I got blocked for a lifetime from Svelte GitHub repositories.
-- I got blocked for a lifetime from [dev.to](https://dev.to) because of the article that I wrote about Svelte.
+- I got blocked for a lifetime from <a href="https://dev.to" target="_blank" rel="nofollow">dev.to</a> because of the article that I wrote about Svelte.
 - Svelte isn't a community project.
 It's just an open-source project.
 - Maintainers don't know anything about how to manage a community, manage a group, or simply anything!.
 - Toxic people live in the community and the maintainers don't do anything about it.